My, my, folks, it just, it's, it's all going wrong for the one.

 What got him elected was cult-like speeches.

-We're gonna make the sea levels fall.
+We're going to make the sea levels fall.

 Obama's given it his best shot, New York Times.